senior1805/DEVOPS-CHALLENGE/README.md

 }
 ```

 - Here you specify the characteristics of the backend set.
-The port needs to be 5000 since the node application that is going to be
+The port needs to be 5000 since the node application runs in that port.

 ```
 #Create the Backend set